adithyav09/Markdown/02-Markdown-Basics/README.md

 This example will contain an _intra_ word emphasis.
 This is a variable name var\_example\_int but Markdown will render emphaisis by default.

+- Use asterik instead of underscore for emphasis

+# Quote Example
+> Always remember tha you are absolutely unique.
+Just like everyone else